nv-morpheus/Morpheus/docs/source/developer_guide/guides/10_modular_pipeline_digital_fingerprinting.md

 The `dfp_data_prep` module is responsible for preparing data for either inference or model training.
 The module requires a defined schema for data preparation.

 The main functionality of the module is in the `process_features` function.
 For each control message containing data, the function processes the columns of the data according to the given schema.
-The processed dataframe is then applied to the control message payload.
+The processed DataFrame is then applied to the control message payload.

 For a complete reference, refer to: [DFP Data Prep](../../modules/examples/digital_fingerprinting/dfp_data_prep.md)